Date of Death Appraisals – Santa Clara County

-A Date of Death appraisal determines the fair market value of real estate as of a prior effective date, most commonly the date of death of a property owner.
-These retrospective appraisals are often needed for probate proceedings, estate settlement, trust administration, IRS reporting, and stepped-up basis documentation.
+A Date of Death appraisal is a type of retrospective appraisal that determines the fair market value of real estate as of a prior effective date, most commonly the date of death of a property owner.
+These appraisals are often needed for probate proceedings, estate settlement, trust administration, IRS reporting, and stepped-up basis documentation.

 Santa Clara County is one of the most complex residential appraisal environments in California.
 The county includes high-value Silicon Valley cities, older residential neighborhoods, luxury and estate-oriented markets, hillside and foothill areas, attached housing segments, technology employment influence, school-driven demand, and South County rural-residential properties.